edinburgh-napier/set09121/lectures/lecture4.md

 - Objects are the basic elements of a system.
 Consider the objects you define in object-oriented development.
 - For example: an engine, steering wheel, and wheels interact together to allow a car to operate. <!-- .element: class="fragment" -->
 - The complexity of the underlying system is hidden behind an interface.
 For a car, this is the steering wheels and pedals. <!-- .element: class="fragment" -->
-- Objects are defined by their properties, behaviors, and relationship with each other. <!-- .element: class="fragment" -->
+- Objects are defined by their properties, behaviors, and relationships with each other. <!-- .element: class="fragment" -->
 - In games the most basic of object is usually called an Entity, Actor, or Game Object. <!-- .element: class="fragment" -->
 - Almost everything in a game is an object. <!-- .element: class="fragment" -->
     - For example: players, opponents, environment. <!-- .element: class="fragment" -->